Skip Navigation

 Guest lectures

 MES also carry out visitations to other schools on the mainland area for the purpose of conducting guest lectures on the environment and its importance to future generations.
-Schools visited include Vuda District School, Viseisei Primary School and Wairabetia Priamry School.
+Schools visited include Namaka Public School, Viseisei Primary School and Wairabetia Primary School.

 Guest lectures for those schools interested depend on individual school requests.